 Question 8: What are the eligibility criteria for pass-through-deposit insurance cover?
-Answer: The conditions for eligibility as contained in the framework are as follows:

-The conditions for eligibility as confidence in the tramework are as follows:
+The conditions for eligibility as contained in the framework are as follows:

-- i.
-The relationship between the MMOs and their subscribers shall be based on Bare Trust arrangement. - ii.
-MMOs must take Fidelity Bond Insurance. - iii.
-The records of the Trust (pool) account must clearly indicate that the funds belong to individual subscribers and not the agent or custodian - iv.
-The identities of the subscribers must fulfil all KYC requirements specified by the CBN - v.
-The interests of the subscribers must be disclosed properly in records maintained by the insured institutions, MMOs and Agents.
+- The relationship between the MMOs and their subscribers shall be based on Bare Trust arrangement. - MMOs must take Fidelity Bond Insurance. - The records of the Trust (pool) account must clearly indicate that the funds belong to individual subscribers and not the agent or custodian - The identities of the subscribers must fulfil all KYC requirements specified by the CBN - The interests of the subscribers must be disclosed properly in records maintained by the insured institutions, MMOs and Agents.

-Question 9: What is the maximum cover for subscribers under the Pass-Throughlevel of \$4500,000 (Five Hundred Thousand Naira) per subscriber per DMB or the applicable coverage level for depositors in line with the NDIC Act.
+Question 9: How much is the maximum cover for Subscribers under Pass-Throughlevel of \$\frac{\text{\text{\text{\text{\text{\text{P}}}}}}{500,000} (Five Hundred Thousand Naira) per subscriber per DMB or the applicable coverage level for depositors in line with the NDIC Act.

-Deposit Insurance Scheme?
+Deposit Insurance Framework?